Ananya13V/Tavily_Langchain_QnA_agent/tavily-query-project/README.md

    ```

 3. Set up your environment variables:
-   - Create a `.env` file in the root directory and add your Tavily API key:
+   - Create a `.env` file in the root directory and add your Tavily and Together API keys:
      ```
      TAVILY_API_KEY=your_api_key_here
      ```

 ## Usage

-1. To process a query using the Tavily API, run the `app.py` file:
+1. To process a query using the Tavily API, run the `response.py` file:
    ```
-   python src/app.py
+   python src/response.py
    ```

-2. To handle follow-up questions based on the initial response, you can use the `follow_up_handler.py` file.
-Import the necessary functions and pass the initial response as context.
+It will automatically handle follow-up questions for you too.

 ## Contributing